 If you have a general enquiry about your business account, call Npower's general enquires line at 0800 980 7107.

-Remember that you can also contact Npower via its social media platforms:
+You can also contact Npower via its social media platforms: